khristinazayats-afk/magicwork_v2/MAGIC_GARDEN_DEMO_SPEC.md

 This demo screen successfully communicates:
 1. ✅ Clear visual progression from minimal → rich across 5 states
 2. ✅ Each state feels distinct and emotionally resonant
-3. ✅ Visuals align with MagicWork brand (calm, minimal, organic)
+3. ✅ Visuals align with Magiwork brand (calm, minimal, organic)
 4. ✅ Elements feel magical but adult (no childish imagery)
 5. ✅ Founder can easily compare states side-by-side mentally
 6. ✅ Visuals can be adapted for reuse in production screens